 State Prop 4: No ❌

 Texas currently doesn’t have an income tax, but eliminating the possibility of any future tax on high earners is just a tricky way to justify a sales tax on everyone.
 Don’t fall for the trap.

 State Prop 5: Yes 🌲

-Funds Texas parks by directing taxes to appropriate department for vital resources, protection of land and species, and expansion of parks.
+This proposition funds Texas parks by directing taxes to the appropriate department for vital resources, protection of land and species, and expansion of parks.

 State Prop 6: No ❌